Make Sure Your Site is 100% Secure with SSL

 You might also download your theme and search through the codebase using an editor like Atom, which allows you to search through many files at once.
 Look for “http://” anywhere inside IMG links, CSS files, and so on.

 If the problem is relatively minor, you might be able to resolve it by changing the URL in one or two locations.

 Using relative links to resources on a site is a good practice.
-These links will follow the same protocol as the site itself:
+These links will follow the same protocol as the site itself.

 If it looks like you have a lot of links to change, a database search and replace tool might come in handy.
-One you can try is the free and open source tool Search Replace DB.
+One you can try is the free and open-source tool Search Replace DB.
 A note of caution: ALWAYS back up your website content and database (which may be a two-step process depending on your backup procedure) before running a database cleanup tool.

 How to Learn More

 Namecheap offers a variety of Comodo SSL certificates.
 You can learn more about your options and how to set them up on your site through our website.
 If you need further assistance with configurations, you might take a look at our SSL Frequently Asked Questions.
-And for help understanding Mixed Content Warnings, check out Mozilla’s helpful guide.
+And for help understanding, Mixed Content Warnings, check out Mozilla’s helpful guide.

 Building relationships is key to any successful partnership, be it in business or life in general.
 At Crowd Favorite, Pat Ramsey gets to do that every day as Director of Ongoing Client Support.
 When he’s not building websites, Pat can be found organizing the Austin WordPress Meetup or helping with the tech networking community, Refresh Austin.
-He’s been a trainer and advisor for Knowbility’s Accessible Internet Rallies and AccessU, and a founder the WordPress conference “after-after” party, CigarCamp.
+He’s been a trainer and advisor for Knowbility’s Accessible Internet Rallies and AccessU, and a founder of the WordPress conference “after-after” party, CigarCamp.
 Pat is a former Navy Reserve sailor, a native Texan, and enjoys cooking large quantities of crawfish.